felifluid/bachelorarbeit/thesis/chapters/background.typ

 For further reading on how this is achieved in detail, see @peeters2015[20ff] and @peeters2015[Appen.
 A].
 Sometimes, $zeta$ is called the _toroidal_ coordinate, while s is referred to as the _poloidal_ coordinate.
-However, this can be misleading as varying $zeta$ at constant $psi$ and $s$, will result in a screw like motion along both toroidally along $phi$ and poloidally along $theta$.
+However, this can be misleading as varying $zeta$ at lconstant $psi$ and $s$, will result in a screw like motion along both toroidally along $phi$ and poloidally along $theta$.
 The so called _safety factor_

 $ q(psi) = B^gamma/B^s $